UniversalDependencies/docs/validation.md

 <span class="doublewidespan" style="padding-left:3em">UD Romanian-Nonstandard</span>
 <span class="widespan">ro nonstandard</span>
 <span class="validationfail">FAIL</span>
-<span class="doublewidespan"> <time class="timeago" datetime="2017-11-08T14:40:54Z">2017-11-08T14:40:54 zulu</time></span>
+<span class="doublewidespan"> <time class="timeago" datetime="2017-11-08T14:43:39Z">2017-11-08T14:43:39 zulu</time></span>
 </div>
 <div>
 <pre>
 python tools/validate.py --lang ro_nonstandard UD-dev-branches/UD_Romanian-Nonstandard/ro_nonstandard-ud-test.conllu

-[Tree number 121 on line 2752]: Mismatch between the text attribute and the FORM field.
-Form is 'mîinei' but text is 'mâinei....'
+[Line                   2755]: SpaceAfter=No is missing in the MISC field of node #2 because the text is 'mâinei.'
-[Tree number 121 on line 2752]: Mismatch between the text attribute and the FORM field.
-Form is '.' but text is 'mâinei....'
+[Line                   13697]: SpaceAfter=No is missing in the MISC field of node #2 because the text is 'apropiindu-să ucenic[...]'
-[Line                   2755]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: 'mâinei.'
+[Line                   13697]: SpaceAfter=No is missing in the MISC field of node #12 because the text is 'îngrupară, și venind[...]'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is '-să' but text is 'să ucenicii lui, luară ...'
+[Line                   13697]: SpaceAfter=No is missing in the MISC field of node #15 because the text is 'venind, spusără lui [...]'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'ucenicii' but text is 'să ucenicii lui, luară trupu...'
+[Line                   13697]: SpaceAfter=No is missing in the MISC field of node #19 because the text is 'Iisus.'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'lui' but text is 'să ucenicii lui, luară ...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is 'plânge' but text is 'pânge: „Așteaptă-mă, frăți...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is 'să ucenicii lui, luar...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is ':' but text is 'pânge: „Așteaptă-mă, ...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'luară' but text is 'să ucenicii lui, luară tr...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is '„' but text is 'pânge: „Așteaptă-mă, ...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'trupul' but text is 'să ucenicii lui, luară tru...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is 'Așteaptă' but text is 'pânge: „Așteaptă-mă, frățioa...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'lui' but text is 'să ucenicii lui, luară ...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is '-mă' but text is 'pânge: „Așteaptă-mă, fr...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'și' but text is 'să ucenicii lui, luară...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is ',' but text is 'pânge: „Așteaptă-mă, ...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is '-l' but text is 'să ucenicii lui, luară...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is 'frățioare' but text is 'pânge: „Așteaptă-mă, frățioar...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'îngrupară' but text is 'să ucenicii lui, luară trupul...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is ',' but text is 'pânge: „Așteaptă-mă, ...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is 'să ucenicii lui, luar...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is 'Să' but text is 'pânge: „Așteaptă-mă, f...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'și' but text is 'să ucenicii lui, luară...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is '-mi' but text is 'pânge: „Așteaptă-mă, fr...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'venind' but text is 'să ucenicii lui, luară tru...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is 'mai' but text is 'pânge: „Așteaptă-mă, fr...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is 'să ucenicii lui, luar...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is 'crească' but text is 'pânge: „Așteaptă-mă, frățio...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'spusără' but text is 'să ucenicii lui, luară trup...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is 'aripioare' but text is 'pânge: „Așteaptă-mă, frățioar...'
-[Tree number 648 on line 13677]: Mismatch between the text attribute and the FORM field.
-Form is 'lui' but text is 'să ucenicii lui, luară ...'
+[Tree number 1054 on line 22321]: Mismatch between the text attribute and the FORM field.
+Form is '!' but text is 'pânge: „Așteaptă-mă, ...'
 ...suppressing further errors regarding Metadata
-*** FAILED *** with 71 errors
+*** FAILED *** with 54 errors
-Metadata errors: 71
+Metadata errors: 54

 ******************